Future Boy Conan: Characters

 Conan is a fearless 11-year-old boy who was born on Remnant Island and raised by all survivors of a failed escape attempt into space from the Great Disaster.
-Conan is very attuned to his rural, secluded lifestyle, where he has grown up mainly in the company of the oldest surviving crew member, his adoptive 'grandfather'.
-Conan is inexperienced but very clever, immensely strong, an exceptional athlete and underwater swimmer and spear-fisher.
-Despite his lack of social exposure, he is gentle and able to quickly integrate among strangers.
-Deciding to rescue Lana in a self-constructed sailboat after his Grandfather's killing and Lana's subsequent capture, Conan meets new friends and acquaintances while becoming caught up in Lepka's plots for Industria and High Harbor.
+Conan is very attuned to his rural, secluded lifestyle, where he has grown up mainly in the company of the oldest surviving crew member, his adoptive grandfather.
+Conan is inexperienced but an intelligent, strong, and exceptional athlete, underwater swimmer, and spear-fisher.
+Despite his lack of social exposure, he is gentle and can quickly integrate among strangers.
+Deciding to rescue Lana in a self-constructed sailboat after his grandfather's killing and Lana's subsequent capture, Conan meets new friends and acquaintances while becoming caught up in Lepka's plots for Industria and High Harbor.